-The overall objective of this assignment is to evaluate the RISM programme in the sixteen countries namely Burundi, Comoros, Djibouti, DR Congo, Eswatini, Ethiopia, Kenya, Madagascar, Malawi, Mauritius, Rwanda, Seychelles, Sudan, Uganda, Zambia and Zimbabwe from the time the countries enrolled to the programme to date.
-This objective shall be met through the undertaking of a national-level end-line evaluation of RISM in the sixteen (16) countries.
-The evaluation shall seek to specifically apply a three-pronged approach - involving a Knowledge, Attitudes and Practices (KAP) survey of key stakeholders, a Strengths, Weaknesses, Opportunities and Threats (SWOT) analysis of RISM and an objective assessment of the Relevance, Effectiveness, Efficiency and Sustainability (RESS) as well as a case-specific Project Evaluation Component (PEC) of RISM interventions (using both quantitative and qualitative data) - to evaluating RISM in these 16 countries.
+The overall objective of this assignment is to evaluate the RISM programme in eleven (11) countries namely Burundi, Djibouti, DR Congo, Eswatini, Ethiopia, Malawi, Mauritius, Rwanda, Seychelles, Sudan and Uganda from the time the countries enrolled to the programme to date.
+This objective shall be met through the undertaking of a national-level end-line evaluation of RISM in the eleven (11) countries.
+The evaluation shall seek to specifically apply a three-pronged approach - involving a Knowledge, Attitudes and Practices (KAP) survey of key stakeholders, a Strengths, Weaknesses, Opportunities and Threats (SWOT) analysis of RISM and an objective assessment of the Relevance, Effectiveness, Efficiency and Sustainability (RESS) as well as a case-specific Project Evaluation Component (PEC) of RISM interventions (using both quantitative and qualitative data) - to evaluating RISM in these countries.
 These are the key objectives that the National Consultants shall be expected spearhead and lead.